-Table 1 shows the results for the probFuseAll and probFuseJudged algorithms for each of the five experimental runs.
-The information presented in this table is illustrated graphically in figure 1.
+Table I shows the results for the probFuseAll and probFuseJudged algorithms for each of the five experimental runs, when evaluated using the MAP and bpref measures.
+The values in parentheses for probFuseAll and probFuseJudged are the percentage difference from the corresponding values for CombMNZ.
+The information presented in this table is also illustrated graphically in Figure 1.